 Should I Give My Baby Just a Little Formula?

 Your newborn's gut is open to illnesses and allergies because it is still maturing.
 Two things are fundamental during the first few weeks of your baby's life.
 They are number one: your breast milk (to provide a safe gut environment that protects your baby from infections and number two: time for the gut to mature.
 Therefore giving your baby formula should not be taken lightly.
 Just a little bit of formula can alter the PH of your baby's gut for a whole month!
 Please read about the protection that breast milk offers the gut.

 So you might be asking, what if I don't have enough breast milk?

 Donated human colostrum and mature milk areare available in more hospitals these days.
 Formula should always be the last resort.

 Here is an article on specific urine and stool output guidelines from birth.

 Should I Wake My Newborn For Feedings?

-If you gave normal birth, your baby has had no medications, your baby is constantly by your side, and your baby eats well and is gaining weight, then you don't need to worry if he/she sleeps longer than three hours at once.
+If you gave normal birth, your baby has had no medications, your baby is constantly by your side, and your baby eats well and is gaining weight, then you don't need to worry if they sleep longer than three hours at once.

 Unfortunately, this is not true for all babies.
-The baby who has been through a medicated birth (epidural or other medicated interventions) or who have been separated from mom after birth, will need to be woken up to feed every two hours.
+The baby who has been through a medicated birth (epidural or other medicated interventions) or who has been separated from mom after birth will need to be woken up to feed every two hours.